 Variations And Substitutions

-- Make it Gluten-Free: Use gluten-free cookies and ensure your baking powder is gluten-free for those with dietary restrictions.
+- Gluten-free: Use certified gluten-free chocolate chip cookies and confirm your baking powder is GF.

 More Cake Recipes